stone-payments/ansible-tsuru/worker/README.md

 Tsuru Worker
 ============

 This roles helps to deploy a Tsuru Worker using Ansible.
-This role uses minimal settings to deploy Tsuru Worker in Buy4 environment.

 Requirements
 ------------

 This roles requires block storage device and docker.

 Role Variables
 --------------